 About us

-The factory (now museum) retains much of its original furnishings and equipment (about 80%).
-The Soulé company appears to have been trapped in time – 1920 to 1945.
+The site is not a collection of historic items, but a factory (now a museum) that retains much of its original furnishings and equipment (about 80%).
+The Soulé company appears trapped in time – 1920 to 1945.
 The belt-driven machine shop has the longest operating line drive shaft (106’) in the United States.
-This shaft is turned by an antique three-phase electric motor and powers belt-driven machines that date back to the early 1900s.
+An antique three-phase electric motor turns this shaft and powers belt-driven machines that date back to the early 1900s.

 The Soulé family operated Soulé Steam Feed Works for 110 years under founder George W. Soulé and his descendants.
 Mr. Soulé was a noted inventor in his day and held at least 25 U.S. patents.
-Most of his patents were incorporated into products that fulfilled the needs of the small to medium-sized sawmills that boomed from 1885-1930 in the South.
+George patented innovations used in products that fulfilled the needs of the small to medium-sized sawmills that boomed from 1885-1930 in the South.
+Read more about the company by clicking on the HISTORY hotkeys located above.

-MISSION The Mississippi Industrial Heritage Museum, located in the historic Soulé Steam Feed Works site, promotes the heritage, labor, and innovation that influenced and shaped our country's rise as an industrial and manufacturing pioneer.
+MISSION The Industrial Heritage Museum at historic Soulé Steam Feed Works, promotes the heritage, labor, and innovation that influenced and shaped our country's rise as an industrial and manufacturing pioneer.

-MISSION The Mississippi Industrial Heritage Museum, located in the historic Soulé Steam Feed Works site, promotes the heritage, labor, and innovation that influenced and shaped our country's rise as an industrial and manufacturing pioneer.
+MISSION The Industrial Heritage Museum at historic Soulé Steam Feed Works, promotes the heritage, labor, and innovation that influenced and shaped our country's rise as an industrial and manufacturing pioneer.

 Our team